-The characters that populate Patel’s debut short story collection aren’t conflicted with their hyphenated identity, but are motivated by something as old as stories themselves: love.
-In Patel’s world, Indian Americans navigate the pitfalls of relationships, find and lose love, self-sabotage their marriages and find themselves embroiled in family feuds that last for years.
-The culture of their two worlds forms the background of the narrative, but human flaws drive the plot.
-The author does reference Indian American heritage, but in a nuanced way: a picture of Shiva links two parts of one story, whereas in another, the narrator is irked by her arranged marriage and is determined to derail it, confessing: “I never wanted to marry Akhil.
-My mother found his picture on a website I had never heard of (and to which I unwittingly belonged).”
+The characters that populate Patel’s debut short story collection aren’t conflicted with their hyphenated identity but are motivated by something as old as stories themselves: love.
+In Patel’s world, Indian Americans navigate the pitfalls of relationships: find and lose love, self-sabotage their marriages and find themselves embroiled in family feuds that last for years.
+The culture of their two worlds forms the background of the narrative but human flaws drive the plot.
+The author does reference Indian American heritage but in a nuanced way: a picture of Lord Shiva links two parts of a story; in another, the narrator is irked by her arranged marriage and is determined to derail it.
+“I never wanted to marry Akhil.
+My mother found his picture on a website I had never heard of (and to which I unwittingly belonged),” she confesses.

 A collection of short stories that anyone can see themselves in, with Indian American culture humming in the background

-And there is plenty of something or the other in Patel’s stories that most readers will be able to relate to.
+There is something or the other in Patel’s stories that most readers will be able to relate to.
 The titular story of the collection revolves around two brothers who have a falling out and consequently drift apart.
-They haven’t spoken to each other in years, hence, ‘If You See Me, Don’t Say Hi’.
 The catalyst for this conflict is — predictably — a girl.
-Meanwhile in ‘Hey Loser’, a medical student named Raj is continually drawn towards the same former girlfriend, the distance of geography and time cut short by Facebook.
-How easy it is to relate to this, for who amongst us hasn’t looked up an ex on social media and wondered, ‘What if’?
+In ‘Hey Loser’, a medical student named Raj is continually drawn towards the same ex-girlfriend, the distance of geography and time cut short by Facebook.
+Who hasn’t looked up an ex on social media and wondered what if?

 The genius of Patel’s writing lies in this — in stories that anyone can see themselves in, in protagonists whose struggles often mirror ours, with Indian American culture humming in the background.
 In If You See Me, Don’t Say Hi, Patel shows he is a writer worth watching out for: the author knows how to economise his words well to draw the plot forward and is adept at writing stories with surprising twists and endings.
-With these 11 stories, Patel compels you to see the good, the bad and the ugly of love, up close.
+With these 11 stories, Patel compels you to see love up close: the good, the bad, the ugly.